swingletree-oss/swingletree/compose/README.md

 Some settings need to be adjusted inside `docker-compose.yml` watch for comments inside this file.

+### Custom CA

+In case you need to use a custom certificate authority, mount the certificate in `pem` format into the containers and define the Environment Variable `NODE_EXTRA_CA_CERTS` with the absolute path of the file inside the container.

 ## Issues

 Please contact the maintainers in case you encounter issues using this approach via GitHub Issues.